Healthy eating in pregnancy

 Foods and drinks high in fat and sugar

-Most of us eat too much from this food group.
-This can cause excess weight gain, which is not advised during pregnancy as it can result in conditions such as high blood pressure.
+Eating too much from this food group can cause excess weight gain, which is not advised during pregnancy as it can result in conditions such as high blood pressure.

-During pregnancy, the average amount of weight gain is 10-12.5kg (22-28 lb).
+During pregnancy, the average amount of weight gain is 10 to 12.5kg (22 to 28 lb).
 If you are concerned about weight gain, speak to your midwife or GP.

 Important vitamins and minerals

 All women are advised to take folic acid supplements before becoming pregnant and until at least the end of the 12th week of pregnancy.

 However, if you find out that you are pregnant and haven’t been taking the supplement, it’s still worthwhile to start taking folic acid and to keep taking it until the end of the 12th week of pregnancy.